sphandro/bigdata-project/README.md

 FIELDS TERMINATED BY ','
 STORED AS TEXTFILE LOCATION '/user/[username]/congestion';
 ```
-Create smaller table to hold records attributes needed for analysis
+Create smaller table to hold only record attributes needed for analysis

 ```sql
 CREATE EXTERNAL TABLE IF NOT EXISTS congestion_slim (